Recent data breaches for both iPhone and Android OS's highlight the need for businesses to pay attention to mobile device data security.

 - Keep phone updated with latest security patches and do not connect to any computer that isn’t using updated malware detectors.

 A mobile device policy isn’t necessarily going to protect you 100% of the time (unfortunately, there is no 100% guarantee when it comes to data security of any kind, mobile or otherwise).
-But a strong policy, tailored to your company’s needs (and actually enforced!), along with a well-educated workforce will go a long way to mitigating your risks.
+But a strong policy, tailored to your company’s needs (and actually enforced!), along with a workforce well-educated on cybersecurity, will go a long way to mitigating your risks.